-Funds Sanctioned for Karkala Bahubali Festival Infrastructure
+Funds sanctioned for Karkala Bahubali Festival infrastructure

+The Mahamastakabhisheka, held once every 12 years, attracts thousands of devotees from across the country and abroad

-Bengaluru: The Karnataka government has sanctioned funds to develop infrastructure for the upcoming Mahamastakabhisheka of the Bahubali (Gomateshwara) statue in Karkala, Karkala MLA V. Sunil Kumar said on Wednesday.
+The government has sanctioned funds to develop infrastructure for the upcoming Mahamastakabhisheka of the Bahubali (Gomateshwara) statue in Karkala, Karkala MLA V. Sunil Kumar said on Wednesday.

+Of this, Rs 37.50 lakh will be released in the first instalment to enable the commencement of preliminary works.

-In addition, the government has sanctioned ₹1.59 crore in the 2025–27 budget under a special category to provide essential infrastructure and amenities for the event.
+In addition, the government has sanctioned Rs 1.59 crore in the 2025–27 budget under a special category to provide essential infrastructure and amenities for the event.
 Around 75 per cent of the amount will be released in the initial phase to expedite preparations.

 Sunil Kumar said the sanction follows a proposal submitted to the government seeking improved facilities for devotees expected to attend the festival in large numbers.
 “The Mahamastakabhisheka is a major spiritual and cultural event, and it is important to ensure adequate infrastructure for its smooth conduct,” he said.